 Call for Proposals

 This Unit welcomes individual papers, paper sessions, and roundtable proposals related to the group's mission.
-We strongly encourage the submission of pre-arranged sessions, including and especially sessions with innovative formats and modes of presentation.
+We strongly encourage the submission of pre-arranged paper and roundtable sessions, including and especially sessions with innovative formats and modes of presentation.
 Proposals for individual papers are most likely to be accepted if proposed in relation to one of the themes listed below, due to the higher probability that they might complement other individual submissions.
 Please note that our Unit typically holds sessions that last 90 minutes.

 Successful proposals not only will reflect theoretical and methodological rigor and clarity but also will engage existing scholarship around the study of religion and economy.
 A successful pre-arranged session also must incorporate gender and racial/ethnic diversity.
-Diversity of academic rank, theoretical method, and field also are highly encouraged.
+Diversity of academic rank, theoretical method, and field also are highly encouraged and more likely to be successful.